B-e-n-j-o-o/Energy-Dashboard/README.md

 Download the micropython files from the src folder (coming soon) and upload them to the Pi Pico using the Thonny IDE (click [here](https://www.instructables.com/Uploading-Code-With-Thonny/) for a tutorial).

 # Build Intentions
 This display was build at my fathers request.
 He asked for a device that provides all essential information at a glance, without having to log in to a cell phone or an app.
-Since I'm not near a professional software developer don't use this code unless you have checked it yourself.

 For this project, I exclusively used AI as a programming tutor and for web search.
 I assume it's crucial to understand underlying concepts before you can become a better (vibe-)programmer that can use AI on a larger scale responsibly.